GOVERNMENT CODE

 Added by Acts 2023, 88th Leg., R.S., Ch.
 769 (H.B.
 4611), Sec.
 1.01, eff.
 April 1, 2025.

 Sec.
 548.0254.
-DISCONTINUATION OF REIMBURSEMENT PROGRAM UNDER CERTAIN CIRCUMSTANCES.
-If, after implementation, the commission determines that the program established under this subchapter is not cost-effective, the commission may discontinue the program and stop providing Medicaid reimbursement for home telemonitoring services, notwithstanding Subchapter B or any other law.
+DISCONTINUATION OF REIMBURSEMENT UNDER CERTAIN CIRCUMSTANCES.
+If, after implementation, the commission determines that a condition for which the commission has authorized the provision and reimbursement of home telemonitoring services under Medicaid under this subchapter is not cost-effective and clinically effective, the commission may discontinue the availability of home telemonitoring services for that condition and stop providing Medicaid reimbursement for home telemonitoring services for that condition, notwithstanding Subchapter B or any other law.

 Added by Acts 2023, 88th Leg., R.S., Ch.
 769 (H.B.
 4611), Sec.
 1.01, eff.
 April 1, 2025.